MrR0807/Notes/understanding-parquet-file.md

 FROM TABLE
 ```

-It will require the database to read all disk blocks as well as discard other parameters (id, name, age).
-This is extremely inefficient.
-Also, what would happen if I would need to add additional column.
-If I wanted to maintain contiguous blocks, I would need to go over all blocks and rewrite them one by one.
+It will require the database to read in significantly more data, as both the needed attributes and the surrounding attributes stored in the same blocks need to be read.
+Not to mention reading all blocks of data.

 Lastly, let’s assume a Disk can only hold enough bytes of data for three blocks to be stored on each disk.
 In a row oriented database the table above would be stored as:

 | Disk 1                 | Disk 2                 | Disk 3                 |
 |------------------------|------------------------|------------------------|
 | Block1, Block2, Block3 | Block4, Block5, Block6 | Block7, Block8, Block9 |

-To get the sum of all the people’s ages the computer would need to look through all three disks.
+To get the salary average the database would need to look through all three disks, which might not even be co-located.